-- Clean and re-oil the pre-filter air filter element.
-At every 3-4 hours, also clean and re-oil the primary air filter element.
-The instructions for these maintenance procedures are on page 15.
+- Clean and re-oil the air filter.
+The instructions for this procedure are on page 19.
 We cannot stress enough the value of cleaning your air filter at the scheduled intervals.
-The cleanliness and condition of your air filter directly influences the running life span or your engine.
+The cleanliness and condition of your air filter directly influences the running life span of your engine.
 Do not skip air filter maintenance! - Clean the outside of the engine of accumulated dirt, oil, and grime.
-Accumulated grime will decrease the engine's ability to cool itself. - Tighten the wheel nuts (especially on the left side).
-Use the included universal wrench.
+Accumulated grime will decrease the engine's ability to cool itself. - To maintain optimum radio system performance, the RX Power Pack (receiver battery) should be recharged after each hour of runtime. - Tighten the wheel nuts (especially on the left side).
+Use the included wheel nut wrench.